 Whether they pose more of an opportunity or a challenge, Millennials are a driving force impacting consumer- oriented companies.
 Colleen Drummond, Head of the KPMG Innovation Lab in the US, believes that Millennials are key influencers of consumer market trends.
 “Millennials tend to be early adopters, “says Drummond.

-“Their influence spreads virally and their behaviours transfer between generations very rapidly.
+“Their influence spreads virally and their behaviors transfer between generations very rapidly.
 Uber is a great example.
 Many Boomers heard about if from their children and then started to use it.
-Their behavioural change happened in days or weeks, not months or years.”
+Their behavioral change happened in days or weeks, not months or years.”